google/rekall/downloads/Linux/README.md

 ---
 title: Pmem- Linux Acquisition tool.
 downloads:
-  lmap-0.2.zip: The LMAP advanced Linux acquisition tool. linux_pmem_1.0RC1.tgz: The standard pmem linux acquitiion tool.
+  linux_pmem_1.0RC1.tgz: The standard pmem linux acquitiion tool.
 ---

 # Pmem: Linux Acquisition tools.

-This directory contains two tools for memory acquisition on linux platforms:

 * The pmem tool is a simple kernel driver for physical memory acquisition.
 It needs to be built on a linux system which kernel headers matching the acquired kernel.

-* The LMAP (Linux Memory Acquisition Parasite) is an advanced linux memory acquisition tool which does not need to be compiled in advance.
-See [LMAP] for details.

-[LMAP]: /docs/References/Presentations/LMAP-DFRWS_EU_2014.html